 ‘The key to getting the most storage out of your space is thinking of clever ways to integrate kitchen storage ideas and solutions into existing kitchen essentials,’ explains Iain McColgan at B&Q. ‘For example, magnetic panels help utilise unused wall space between wall and base cabinets.’

-Thinking outside the box again he goes on to suggest: ‘For bulkier items, you should also consider pull out corner storage.
-Designed to easily fit into the cabinets, pull out storage helps efficiently store away items and make them easy to access when needed.
+Thinking outside the box, again, he goes on to suggest: ‘For bulkier items, you should also consider pull-out corner storage.
+Designed to fit into the cabinets easily, pull-out storage helps efficiently store away items and makes them easy to access when needed.

 ‘Finally, don’t forget to utilise floor space by considering a trolley which creates extra space when you’re preparing food, or could even be used as a drinks trolley when entertaining.’
 All worthwhile considerations when it comes to creating a kitchen that works its hardest to cater for all your needs.